 NIST has completed three investigations under the NCST Act.
 Previous NCST reports include the World Trade Center final reports published in 2005 (WTC 1 and 2) and 2008 (WTC 7); the 2003 Station nightclub fire final report published in 2005; and the 2011 Joplin tornado investigation report published in 2014.
 Investigations of Hurricane Maria and the Champlain Towers South collapse are ongoing.

-The act calls for NIST to brief the public regularly on the status of investigative proceedings and findings.
+The Act calls for NIST to brief the public regularly on the status of investigative proceedings and findings.
+NIST does this through public updates on its website, and through presentations at NCST Advisory Committee meetings, which are open to the public.

-Under the law, the NIST director, in consultation with the U.S. Fire Administration and other appropriate federal agencies, maintains a standing advisory committee of as many as 10 people to advise the director on carrying out the act, and to review procedures and reports issued.
-Members of the committee must have received recognition for distinguished professional service, possess broad technical expertise and experience, and have a reputation for independence, objectivity and impartiality.
+Under the law, the NIST Director, in consultation with the U.S. Fire Administration and other appropriate federal agencies, maintains a standing advisory committee of as many as 12 people to advise the Director on carrying out the Act, and to review procedures and reports issued.
+Members of the committee must be recognized for distinguished professional service, possess broad technical expertise and experience, and have a reputation for independence, objectivity and impartiality.

 The panel is known as the National Construction Safety Team (NCST) Advisory Committee.